unjs/magic-regexp/README.md

 - `and` - this adds a new pattern to the current input.
 - `or` - this provides an alternative to the current input.
 - `after`, `before`, `notAfter` and `notBefore` - these activate positive/negative lookahead/lookbehinds.
 Make sure to check [browser support](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp#browser_compatibility) as not all browsers support lookbehinds (notably Safari).
-- `times` - this is a function you can call directly to repeat the previous pattern an exact number of times, or you can use `times.between(min, max)` to specify a range.
+- `times` - this is a function you can call directly to repeat the previous pattern an exact number of times, or you can use `times.between(min, max)` to specify a range, `times.atLeast(num)` to indicate it must repeat x times or `times.any()` to indicate it can repeat any number of times, _including none_.
+- `optionally` - this is a function you can call to mark the current input as optional.
 - `as` - this defines the entire input so far as a named capture group.
 You will get type safety when using the resulting RegExp with `String.match()`.
 - `at` - this allows you to match beginning/ends of lines with `at.lineStart()` and `at.lineEnd()`.